-- (1) Stability calculation is to be in accordance with following conditions. - (A) The position of center of gravity of dock gate is to be obtained from the results of inclining test. - (B) The free surface effect of liquid tanks is to be considered. - (2) Further details other than above, Pt 1, Annex 1-2 of Guidance relating to the Rules is to be applied to stability calculation.
+- (1) Stability calculation is to be in accordance with following conditions. - (A) The position of center of gravity of dock gate is to be obtained from the results of inclining - (B) The free surface effect of liquid tanks is to be considered. - (2) Further details other than above, IS Code 2008 may be applied to stability calculation.